Are Indiana Records Public?

 - Additional information to assist with the search.

 Likewise, the Indiana Records Facility maintains an online request portal for obtaining most Indiana public records.
 The Records Facility is responsible for sending the filled-out form to the correct record custodian.
-In addition, it is responsible for shipping the request documents to requesters.
+In addition, it is responsible for shipping the requested documents to requesters.
 Record seekers may use the online request form by filling out these details:

 - The type of information request;